 Why did Ram switch to coil springs?

-One of the primary reasons for Ram's transition to coil springs is the improved ride quality they offer.
-Coil springs provide a smoother and more comfortable ride compared to leaf springs, especially on uneven terrain.
-This is particularly beneficial for consumers who use their trucks for daily driving as well as off-road adventures.
+One of the primary reasons for Ram's switch to coil springs is the potential for improved ride quality.
+Coil springs are generally more adept at absorbing and dampening road imperfections, providing a smoother and more comfortable ride for both the driver and passengers.
+This is particularly important for pickup truck owners who often use their vehicles for a variety of tasks, from daily commuting to hauling heavy loads.,p>

 Increased Load Capacity